 While it’s convenient to know that you can send information quickly through electronic mail, it’s important to remember that the information you send and receive is not secure.
 The following are some tips to keep your private information private.
-If you have any additional questions or require further information, it is available in the by calling Technology Support at (410) 677-5454.

 Don’t open Unexpected Attachments

 - Never open an attachment without first knowing what it is.
 Many viruses, key-loggers, and other security risks are sent through attachments.
 Verify with the sender that they have sent you an attachment and never open an attachment you have received unexpectedly.
 In addition, before opening your attachment, save the attachment to your desktop, right-click the file and choose Scan for Viruses to ensure that the file is free of viruses.

 - Often times “phishing” emails attempt to disguise illegitimate links as seemingly safe looking links in order to extract personal information.
 In addition, many key-loggers disguise themselves as links to items that don’t seem harmful, such as picture files.
 Hovering your mouse over a link will often allow you to see the true destination of the link.

 Be Wary of “From” and “Reply To” Addresses